 The Company presents assets and liabilities in the balance sheet based on current/ non-current classification.
-An asset is treated as current when
+An asset is treated as current when it is:

-- Expected to be realised in normal operating cycle or within twelve months after the reporting period - Held primarily for the purpose of trading, or Cash or cash equivalents unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- Expected to be realised in normal operating cycle or within twelve months after the reporting period - .
+Held primarily for the purpose of trading, or - Cash or cash equivalents unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+All other assets are classified as non-current.